stlink-org/stlink/README.md

 ## License

-The stlink library and tools are licensed under the [BSD license](LICENSE.md).
+The stlink library and tools are licensed under the [BSD-3 license](LICENSE.md).

 The flashloaders/stm32l0x.s and flashloaders/stm32lx.s source files are licensed under the GPLv2+.